mercywilliams160896/Vaccinia-HLA-Associations/README.md

 For extensive understanding on the prvealence of these alleles in various global populations, global allele frequencies were retrived from Allele Frequency Net Database (http://www.allelefrequencies.net/default.asp) and documented.

 <h2> HLA compilation summary </h2>
+Summary of HLA alleles with significant associations with Smallpox vaccine immune responses
 - HLA-A - 1 <br/>
 - HLA-B - 11 <br/>
 - HLA-DQB1 - 2 <br/>